jmtw000/Arcade-Spinner/README.md

 The enclosure that I used can be bought at: https://www.galco.com/buy/Hammond-Manufacturing/RL6015BK The knob for the encoder that I used can be bought at: https://www.amazon.com/gp/product/B01D2IIC3S

+About the mouse movement modes:

+There are now 4 mouse movement modes to choose from.
+These control how the encoder(spinner) moves the mouse.
+There was originally only one mode, which is now the NORM mode.
+In this mode, every time the encoder is moved an interrupt routine runs which will increment/decrement a variable depending upon which direction it is moved (+ for right, - for left).
+In the loop() if this variable is >=2 the mouse is moved one pixel to the right.
+If it's <=-2 the mouse pointer is moved one pixel to the left.
+The variable is then decremented/incremented to reflect that we have accounted for the encoder's movement and moved the mouse in the appropriate direction.
+However, something strange begins to happen in this mode if the encoder is turned very fast.
+A USB HID mouse can only be polled at 1000Hz at most.
+This is one time every 1ms.
+If we are moving the mouse pointer 1 pixel at a time, the most we can move the mouse in 1 second is 1000 pixels.
+When the encoder is turned very fast the variable keeping track of it's movement can become so large that it will take a (relatively) long time to move the mouse 1 pixel at a time to catch up.
+The mouse can still be moving even though you have stopped turning the encoder.
+In DROP mode, every time the mouse is moved the variable is set back to 0 no matter how large it has grown due to the encoder movement.
+The mouse pointer will stop moving when you stop turning the encoder.
+In ACCM mode, the mouse is accellerated.
+It is moved half the number of pixels of the variable's value.
+For example, if you are turning the encoder fast to the right and the variable contains the number 1000, the mouse will be moved 500 pixels to the right.
+The faster you turn the encoder, that larger number of pixels the mouse is moved during each iteration through loop().
+The mouse pointer will stop when the encoder stops turning.
+In STATE mode no variable is incremented or decremented.
+There is only a state variable.
+If the encoder is turning to the right the variable is set to 1 in the interrupt, if it's turning to the left it's set to 2.
+Each iteration through the loop() the state variable is checked and the mouse moved in the appropriate direction by one pixel.
+In this mode the mouse pointer will stop when the encoder stops turning.
+To chose a mode simply uncomment the #define line for that mode leaving the other ones commented out.
+The default mode is ACCM.

+7-3-2019

+Craig B contributed some code for optimizing button polling and for different mouse movement modes (ACCM/DROP).